Robot-Inventor/spam-tweets-compressor/README.md

 - There is no automatic reporting of tweets deemed potentially harassing or threatening, or the ability to mute or block the poster
 - Hide only on your browser.
 Can't be hidden on other people's browsers
-- Works only on [twitter.com](https://twitter.com).
+- Works only on [twitter.com](https://twitter.com) and [mobile.twitter.com](https://mobile.twitter.com).
 It can't work on other Twitter clients or mobile apps

 ### ⚠ Caution